Amey-Thakur/DISTRIBUTED-COMPUTING-AND-DISTRIBUTED-COMPUTING-LAB/Distributed Computing Lab/README.md

 ---

+> [!NOTE]
+> **Environment Configuration**: This repository focuses on distributed architectures.
+Experiments utilize Python's `socket` module for low-level communication and `Pyro4` for Remote Method Invocation (RMI), alongside multithreaded Java implementations for coordination protocols.

 > [!TIP]
-> **Distributed Architectures & Debugging**: This laboratory utilizes Python's `socket` module for low-level communication, `Pyro4` for RMI, and multithreaded Java for coordination protocols.
-When debugging these multi-process systems, use centralized logging or timestamped console outputs to trace events across nodes—logical clocks are essential for ordering in the absence of a global clock.
+> **Distributed Debugging**: When debugging multi-process systems (like the Bully Algorithm or Token Ring), use centralized logging or timestamped console outputs to trace the sequence of events across nodes.
+Logical clocks are your best tool for ordering events in the absence of a global clock.

 > [!WARNING]
 > **Port Conflicts**: Ensure that ports used in the RMI and Socket experiments (default: 1234 or Pyro4 default) are not occupied by other system services.
 If a "Connection Refused" error occurs, verify that the server script is initialized and listening before running the client.